luxTx/Maker-resources/README.md

 - [PCBWay Web-GerberViewer](https://www.pcbway.com/project/OnlineGerberViewer.html)

 ## 💡 Advice
-- Get in touch with people who also enjoy making cool projects, for example, at hackspaces or maker conventions.
+- Get in touch with people who also enjoy making projects, for example, at hackspaces or maker conventions.